 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Jacksonville University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,653 of the 2,771 undergrads enrolled received financial aid.
-Jacksonville University meets 68% of the demonstrated financial need for undergraduates.
+The majority of Jacksonville University undergrads use financial aid to finance their education.
+In 2022, 1,656 of the 2,650 undergrads enrolled received financial aid.
+Jacksonville University meets 64% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on Jacksonville University financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.